Welcome to snowbirdtrailer.com

 In YUMA there are sales and rentals listed at FORTUNA de ORO.
 In TUCSON at RINCON.
 In the EAST VALLEY (Apache Junction Mesa etc) you can check the ROADHAVEN site and CARRIAGE MANOR (both resident owned parks) and GOOD LIFE or VAL VISTA (in Mesa).
-In NORTH PHOENIX (near Scottsdale/Peoria) DESERT SHADOWS has sale units and some short term rentals.
+In NORTH PHOENIX (near Scottsdale/Peoria) DESERT SHADOWS has affordable park models.
+Some larger units can be found at CASTILLO NUEVO in Mesa.

 Emphasis on New Prospective Residents